TheAstrographer/AI-Rationalizations/readme.md

 Verification, auditing, and grounding remain the scarce, decisive human labor.

 Core axiom:
-The machine cannot access matter.
+The machine cannot physically ground matter to mathematics through pure datasets or learned observative set indexes.
 Therefore it must never be allowed to lead.
+Physicality is propagted through cosmological material force.
+Quantum mechanics simulate cause and effect.
+Physical senses are never can never established by ai llm paradigms or simulated agents.